 - 1. Students must successfully complete at least twenty-four (24) credits in order to graduate. - 2.
 A year-long course that is taken and passed is equivalent to one credit.
 Semester-long courses are equivalent to one-half credit. - 3.
 Each student must receive recommendations of the faculty, administration, and endorsement of the Board of Directors in order to graduate. - 4.
-Individual and emergency academic situations will be addressed by the administration on an individual basis throughout the semester. - 5.
-Students must earn credit toward graduation in the following areas:
+Individual and emergency academic situations will be addressed by the administration on an individual basis throughout the semester.

 Department Number of credits required Credits recommended for college-bound students

 Bible 4 4

 English 4 4

 Mathematics 4 4

 Social Studies 3 3

 Science 3 4

-Creative Arts 1 1+
+Creative Arts 1 2+

 World Language 2 3

 Physical Education and Health 1 1

 Electives 2 -

 TOTAL NEEDED 24 24